 Aircraft & Squadrons

 RAF Waddington is home to RAF Air Command surveillance and reconnaissance assets.
-Waddington's operational flying Squadrons include Nos 5(AC), 8, 13, 14, 39 and 51 which use the Sentinel R1, E-3D Sentry AEW1, MQ-9 Reaper, Shadow R1 and RC-135W Rivet Joint aircraft.
+Waddington's operational flying Squadrons include 8, 13, 14, 39 and 51 which use the E-3D Sentry AEW1, MQ-9 Reaper, Shadow R1 and RC-135W Rivet Joint aircraft.

-The Sentinel R1 is an airborne battlefield and ground surveillance aircraft.
-The E-3D Sentry AEW1 is an airborne early warning and control aircraft.
-The MQ-9 Reaper is a medium-to-high altitude, long endurance remotely piloted aircraft system.
+The Sentinel R1 was an airborne battlefield and ground surveillance aircraft which was retired in March 2021.
+The E-3D Sentry AEW1 is an airborne early warning and control aircraft (final flight in August 2021). *The MQ-9 Reaper is a medium-to-high altitude, long endurance remotely piloted aircraft system.
 The Shadow R1 is an ISTAR asset which improves a military commander's awareness of what is happening on the ground or in the air.
 The Rivet Joint aircraft is equipped with a variety of sensors, allowing its multi-disciplined crew to intercept and exploit emissions across the electromagnetic spectrum, providing both strategic and tactical level intelligence.

 The Lincolnshire & Nottinghamshire Air Ambulance (MD-902 Explorer) is also based at Waddington.